Comic

 No hay anuncios

-Both centers already had an important heritage collection of illustrations and comics, drawings and engravings, and in both cases there is a clear intention to expand, revalue, and disseminate these collections to place comics on the same level as other artistic disciplines.
+Both one center and the other already had an important heritage collection of illustration and comics, drawing and engraving, and in both cases there is a clear intention to expand, revalue, and disseminate these collections to place comics on the same level as other artistic disciplines.